Perkins SmartOps logo Perkins SmartOps logo

 Most UK businesses follow a vague process.
 Invoice goes out on day one.
 You check in week two.
 You send a reminder week three.
 By week four you’re either pushing harder or writing it off.
 The timing is inconsistent because it depends on you remembering to do it.
 Some invoices get chased aggressively, others slip through because you got busy.

-You’ve probably also noticed that payment methods vary wildly.
+You’ve probably also noticed that payment behaviour varies wildly.
 Some clients pay within days.
 Others consistently run 30, 45, even 60 days beyond terms.
 Yet you’re sending the same generic reminder to everyone.
 You’re not accounting for who actually pays early versus who needs a firmer approach.

 And then there’s the compliance angle.
-If you’re operating under the Late Payment of Commercial Debts Act 1998, you’re entitled to statutory interest and a fixed recovery fee.
-But do you actually calculate and communicate that to clients?
-Most businesses don’t, because it’s another manual step, and it feels too formal.
+Under the Late Payment of Commercial Debts Act 1998 and the Late Payment of Commercial Debts Regulations 2002, business-to-business creditors are entitled to statutory interest at 8% above the Bank of England base rate, plus a fixed recovery fee of £40, £70, or £100 depending on the size of the debt.
+With the base rate at 4.75% in early 2026, statutory interest currently sits at 12.75%.
+Most UK businesses never claim either, because it’s another manual step, and it feels too formal.
 So you lose money just to keep the peace.

 The real issue is that payment chasing has never scaled in a small business context.
 You’ve got one or two people doing invoicing, and their attention is divided across dozens of other tasks.
 The process defaults to whenever someone notices an invoice is overdue, not on a disciplined schedule.